The Transfer Pricing Law Review: Cyprus

 During the process of a tax audit, it is generally essential for the contemplated controlled transaction to be underpinned by sound commercial and economic reasoning and the defined transfer price generally to fall within a reasonable range of expected prices after considering relevant economic circumstances, functions performed, assets used and risks assumed.

-It is expected that Cyprus's transfer pricing regulations will be expanded to cover a broad range of items and transactions.
-This will be achieved either through the enactment of new legislation incorporating transfer pricing regulations or by the Tax Department's Commissioner of Taxation (the Commissioner) issuing a revised transfer pricing decree.
+Cyprus's transfer pricing regulations are expected to be expanded to cover a broad range of items and transactions.
+This will be achieved either through the enactment of new legislation incorporating transfer pricing regulations or by the Commissioner of Taxation (Commissioner) of the Cyprus tax office (Tax Department) issuing a revised transfer pricing decree.
 The guidance is expected to be aligned with the OECD Transfer Pricing Guidelines12 (even if in a simplified form).
 In the interim, the discussion in this chapter is based on the arm's-length principle found in Cyprus law and how transfer pricing applies in practice, and on the BtB Regulations.

 At present, not least owing to the absence of detailed regulations or legislative provisions requiring specific transfer pricing methodology and documentation, there are no specific filing requirements with regard to documenting or detailing the reasoning or methodology underpinning the set transfer price that applies to a selected controlled transaction, or completing and having in place the related 'master file' or 'local file' (except with reference to the country-by-country reporting requirement that Cyprus adopted and applies).13